skramm/jautocorrect/README.md

 This script will generate a CSV file holding all the results
  - does the program have the required name?
- - does the program filename holds the assignment index at the correct position (i.e. at the end...)?
+ - does the program filename hold the assignment index at the correct position (i.e. at the end...)?
- - does the program filename holds the correct extension?
+ - does the program filename hold the correct extension?
  - does the program compile?
- - does the program run and returns 0 as return value?
+ - does the program run and return 0 as return value?
  - does the program generate the correct output for the given arguments?

 All of these informations is printed out in the output file that you can further upload into a spreadsheet application to process a grade according to the points above that you consider relevant.